Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • If the folio number or associated information is inaccurate

-Types of e-mandates
+Types of e-mandate

 There are two types of e-mandate processes.
 Let’s understand how both work.